Derminador/Sauropod-Research-Project/README.md

 Analysis of Dinosaur body mass trends of the T-J boundary are analysed and compared.
 Special attention hereby is given to the difference between the clade of Sauropodomorpha compared Theropoda and/or Ornithischia.

+# I Max of the Stammberger admit that the Acolyte is bad

 ## Code

 	1. Special headers are added